Handsome sunbird

 The handsome sunbird (Aethopyga bella) is a species of bird in the family Nectariniidae.
 It is endemic to the Philippines.

 Its natural habitats are tropical moist lowland forests and tropical moist montane forests.It has a high pitched voice and it sounds like "chik".

 Description and taxonomy

-Ebird describes it as "A tiny bird of wooded areas from the lowlands to the mountains.
-Has a fairly long, curved bill, a white belly, an olive wing, and a yellow patch on the back.
-Male has a yellow throat and chest, a purple ear spot, and a purple mustache stripe tipped with green.
-Note the green forecrown and pointed tail.
-Male somewhat resembles Metallic-winged Sunbird and other similar species, but Handsome has a red face and back.
-The drab female is similar to many other species, but is tiny and relatively short-billed.
-Voice includes a high-pitched jumbled song and a repeated sharp "chik!"

 It was formerly conspecific with the Lovely sunbird but is differentiated by its plain yellow breast versus the Lovely sunbirds red streaking.